LedgerHQ/wallet-api/packages/client/docs/reference/interfaces/BitcoinTransaction.md

 • **amount**: `BigNumber`

-The amount of token to send in the transaction
+The amount of token to send in the transaction, denoted in the smallest cryptocurrency's magnitude For example in BTC, a tx with an 'amount' field of 1 will correspond to a tx corresponding to 0.00000001 BTC

 #### Inherited from